Hisatada Otaka: Early life, studies in Vienna

 Hisatada Otaka was born in Tokyo on 26 September 1911, the youngest of 11 children, he was the 6th son of Jiro Otaka, a Japanese banker, businessman, however Jiro Otaka would die in 1920, when Hisatada Otaka was 9 years old.
+Hisatada's mother, Fumiko, was one of Viscount Shibusawa's daughters.
 Otaka studied at the Tokyo Prefectural Fifth Junior High School.
 After graduating there, Otaka decided to choose a career path in music and studied at the Seijo High School (which would become Seijo University), however he dropped out.
 To continue his music studies Otaka moved to Vienna to study music briefly from 1931 to 1932, he studied under Helda Janbert for piano, Richard Stehl for music theory.
 After the short stay, Otaka moved back to Japan to study composition with Klaus Pringsheim and piano with Leo Sirota.
-However, this too was short as he moved back to Vienna in 1934 to study composition with Joseph Marx, and conducting with Felix Weingartner, from his 6-year stay in Vienna (1934 - 1940), Otaka would be an active conductor and composer.
+However, this too was short as he moved back to Vienna in 1934 to study composition with Joseph Marx, and conducting with Felix Weingartner, from his 6-year stay in Vienna (1934–1940), Otaka would be an active conductor and composer.
 In 1937, Otaka won a Japanese-European music competition for his first Japanese Suite, he was awarded by Felix Weingartner.
-In 1939, Otaka controversially conducted the Berlin Reichsorchester, as Otaka played Japanese pieces, this was seen as a symbol of Nazi-Japan relations, although Otaka never had an incident like this later on.
+In 1939, Otaka controversially conducted the Berlin Reichsorchester; as Otaka played Japanese pieces, this was seen as a symbol of Nazi–Japan relations, although Otaka never had an incident like this later on.
 At some point after 1936, Otaka and his wife Misao (who also played the piano) met and became friends with Andrzej Panufnik, who also came to Vienna to study conducting under Weingartner.
 The Panufnik and Otaka family would stay close and remain in contact, as Otaka's son, Tadaaki Otaka would perform Panufnik's works regularly.

 Return to Japan

-In 1940, the Otakas left and moved to Japan, where Hisatada would live the rest of his life in.
-Originally, he was helping Joseph Rosenstock who was conducting the Japan Symphony Orchestra (Also known at the time as the Nippon Symphony Orchestra, later known as the NHK Symphony Orchestra).
-He made his Japanese conductor debut in January 1941.
-In 1942 Otaka became a conductor of the orchestra, along with Rosenstock, and Kazuo Yamada.
-Otaka supposedly was highly respected as a conductor up until his sudden death in 1951.
-Of which, he was succeeded by Kurt Woss.
+In 1940, the Otakas left and moved to Japan, where Hisatada would live for the rest of his life.
+Initially he was assistant to Joseph Rosenstock, who was the conductor of the Japan Symphony Orchestra (also known at the time as the Nippon Symphony Orchestra, later known as the NHK Symphony Orchestra), and made his Japanese conducting debut in January 1941.
+In 1942 Otaka became a conductor of the orchestra, alongside Rosenstock, and Kazuo Yamada.
+Otaka was highly respected as a conductor until his sudden death in 1951, after which, he was succeeded by Kurt Wöss.

 Besides conducting, Otaka also composed prolifically, and had taught Hikaru Hayashi, Kan Ishii, and Kikuko Kanai.
 Among Otaka's compositions are his first symphony ("Society for the Construction of the Bell Tower of Peace"), Cello Concerto (1944), Flute Concerto, and Rhapsody for Piano and Orchestra (1943).